petermp79/coding-challenges/README.md

     Most problems listed on this site can be accessed with a free account.
 However, a paid account allows you to gain access to problems often used by big tech companies in their interview.
     The cost of a leetcode paid account is $35.00/mo.
-I solved ~50 problems in this category when I have the subscription, but cant make a copy of them here after I unsubscribed.
+I have an additional ~50 problems in this category solved when I had the subscription, but cant make a copy of them here as they are not publicly shared.

 - geekstogeeks.com - A good coding test solution resource is this website.
 You can find solutions to almost any coding test problems on this website.
 The site also offers plenty